El-Pea/calculator/README.md

 * ~~Make equals do the last operation and value entered~~
 * Make every operator press but the first equals() and display() until AC
 * Make posNeg equals() when pressed

+Bugs</br>
+* Answers that equal 0 do not update display

 Takeaways:</br>
 * I decided to give non operators (AC, DEL, =, ...) listeners by ID because they are not arithmetic operators, and stored.makeArg depends on the last operator key press